zimolzak/instruct-project-etrigger-sql/README.md

 - this code can be "forked" so you can make your own changes
 - all previous versions can be viewed
+- you can suggest changes to this repository or make changes directly